TIGER-AI-Lab/AnyV2V/README.md

   - turning video editing into an image editing problem
   - can seamlessly build on top of image editing methods to perform diverse types of editing
 - Training-Free
-  - Does not require any training / fine-tuning
+  - Does not require any training/fine-tuning

 <div align="center">
   <img src="assets/AnyV2V-SlidesShow-GIF-1080P-02.gif" alt="AnyV2V" width="70%"/>